-You can also try out one of these resources:
+You can also try out one of these ideas:

-Visit a sober bar or explore an alcohol-free cocktail menu.
+Visit a sober bar or explore an alcohol-free cocktail menu at your favorite restaurant.
 Many cities, including New York, Chicago, Austin, Texas, and Los Angeles, are home to bars that serve only booze-free beverages.
 For instance, Sans Bar has locations in multiple cities and is known for serving a plentiful menu of zero-proof mocktails, alcohol-free wine, and other options.

 If you don't have a sober bar in your area, ask the bartender at your favorite watering hole for a mocktail menu.
 Most restaurants and bars offer them now that the sober curious movement has become widespread.